rnwst/easy-languages-dict/README.md

 ## Known issues

-- Currently, in videos that mix languages (such as [this one](https://www.youtube.com/watch?v=ySJa8swxrJc)), only the first language appearing in the video title works.
+- In videos that mix languages (such as [this one](https://www.youtube.com/watch?v=ySJa8swxrJc)), only the language corresponding to the uploading channel works.
+If the video was uploaded by the [Easy Languages channel](https://www.youtube.com/@easylanguages), only the first language appearing in the video title works.
 - Most languages are untested so far.

 ## License